-PPC or Pay-Per-Click Advertising allows advertisers to pay a fee each time one of their ads is clicked.
-Your ads will be placed in front of someone searching for a keyword related to your business offering, so this effectively allows you to buy visitors to your site.
+Google Ads or PPC ( Pay-Per-Click ) Advertising allows advertisers to pay a fee each time one of their Ads is clicked on.
+Your Google Ads will be placed in front of someone searching for a keyword related to your business offering, so this effectively allows you to buy visitors to your site.

-Search Engines accept ‘bids’ for keywords and decide which ads to show based on several factors including keyword relevance, bid amount and ad quality.
+Search Engines accept ‘bids’ for keywords and decide which Google Ads to show based on several factors including keyword relevance, bid amount and ad quality.

-Google AdWords is the most popular PPC advertising system in the world, enabling businesses to pay and have their ads displayed on Google’s Search Engine when users type in certain keywords.
+Google Ads is the most popular PPC advertising system in the world, enabling businesses to pay and have their Ads displayed on Google’s Search Engine when users type in certain keywords.

-Top positions in Search Engine results pages can be achieved naturally over time by means of SEO, Search Engine Optimisation, whereas AdWords & PPC provide instant Page 1 rankings.
+Top positions in Search Engine results pages can be achieved naturally over time by means of SEO, Search Engine Optimisation, whereas Google Ads and PPC provide instant Page 1 rankings.

-In the Google Search Network, Google’s paid ads are marked with the orange ‘Ad’ icon and appear at the top and the bottom of the search results page.
+In the Google Search Network, Google Ads are marked with the orange ‘Ad’ icon and appear at the top and the bottom of the search results page.